 At this time, all royal and Catholic-owned land was confiscated and given to English and Scottish settlers.

-Many of the old Irish and Catholic were either massacred or as in this case forcibly moved to a faraway island.
+Many of the old Irish and Catholics were either massacred or, as in this case, forcibly moved to a faraway island.

 The story doesn’t stop there.

 This video tells the story of how Montserrat came to celebrate St. Patrick’s with an entire week full of events.

 The first minute or two shows the current St Patrick’s day celebrations; we disagree that the Irish were the “masters”, as they outline in this video.

 It is good to see that despite all that has happened, the Montserrat spirit has prevailed, that after all that has happened, love has conquered.